Boston University: Grade deflation

 The independently run student newspaper at Boston University, The Daily Free Press, and The New York Times, have published articles exploring the existence of grade deflation.
 The Times discovered that administrators have suggested to faculty members deflated ideal grade distributions.
 Although an article in the official publication BU Today asserted that "the GPAs of BU undergrads and the percentage of As and Bs have both risen over the last two decades", The New York Times has found BU grades have been rising more slowly with respect to many other schools.

 In 2014, the average GPA of a BU undergraduate was 3.16, compared to the averages of 3.35 for Boston College (2007), 3.48 for Amherst College (2006), 3.52 for New York University (2015), and 3.65 for Harvard University (2015).

-About 81 percent of all grades earned in either the A or B range (75% in the B range).
+About 81 percent of all grades earned are in either the A or B range (75% in the B range).
 The article went on to note that although the university attempted to curb grade inflation and inconsistency in the late 1990s, both the percentage of As and GPAs have been rising since.
 They attributed the grade inflation that has occurred not to teachers' grading policies, but to the increasing quality of each incoming class which leads to more top grades.